kiet8112006/olist-data-analysis/README.md

 HAVING COUNT(*) > 1;
 ```
 Result:
 The query returned 0 rows, indicating that there are no duplicated seller identifiers.

 Conclusion:

-Each seller in the dataset is uniquely identified by seller_id.
+The seller_id column is unique and can safely serve as
-Therefore, seller_id can safely be used as the primary key for the sellers table.
+the primary key for the sellers table.

 #### Seller Distribution by State
 To understand how sellers are distributed geographically across Brazilian states, a query was executed to count the number of sellers per state.